"IT

 For his shrunk shank; and his big manly voice,

-Turning again toward childish treble, pipes and whistles in his sound.
+Turning again toward childish treble, pipes and

 7 Last scene of all,